 - it makes you seem like a stand-out candidate tailored for the role

-- your application will more likely get approved by ATS software and get into the hands of a hiring manager.
+- your application is more likely to get approved by ATS software and into the hands of a hiring manager.

 5. Keep things concise and clear